04 Health policy

 - The setting manager arranges for a

-taxi to take the child and carer to hospital for further checks, if deemed to be necessary.
+taxi to take the child and carer to hospital for further checks for minor injuries, if deemed to be necessary.

 Recording and reporting